 Subsidiary capital - A subsidiary is a corporation of which over 50% of the voting stock is owned by the taxpayer.
-The term subsidiary capital means all investments in the capital stock of subsidiary corporations plus all indebtedness from subsidiary corporations (other than accounts receivable acquired in the ordinary course of trade or business for services rendered, or for sales of property held primarily for sale to customers).
+The term subsidiary capital means all investments in the capital stock of subsidiary corporations, plus all indebtedness from subsidiary corporations (other than accounts receivable acquired in the ordinary course of trade or business for services rendered, or for sales of property held primarily for sale to customers).
 When computing the amount of indebtedness owed to the taxpayer by its subsidiaries, consider each subsidiary separately.
-Loans and advances from the same subsidiary to the parent, but may not be reduced to less than zero.
+Loans and advances from the parent to the subsidiary may be offset by loans and advances from the same subsidiary to the parent, but may not be reduced to less than zero.
 Loans and advances from a subsidiary to the parent may not offset the parent's investment in the stock of the subsidiary, or offset loans and advances from the parent to any other subsidiary.